This is one of a series of posts where I document software configurations for personal reference. This post documents the configurations for Ubuntu.

 Note that invoking this will also synchronize the RTC (i.e., real-time clock, which stores hardware time) from the system clock (which stores system time), unless

 --adjust-system-clock is passed.

-The following command can be used to update system time, but note that the program is no longer installed on Ubuntu by default.
+The following command can be used to update system time, but note that the program is no longer installed on Ubuntu by default (install it with

 Auto mount a partition on boot